Himitsu no AiPri: Crossover Characters

+The two friendly rivals from the Onegai My Melody series.
+They appear in episode 64 as guests.

 Media

 Arcade game

 AiPri games: Himitsu no AiPri and AiPri Verse were released on April 4, 2024.
 Both games were developed by syn Sophia and published by Takara Tomy.

 Anime

 An anime adaptation was first announced in December 2023.
-In January 2024, it was announced that Junichi Fujisaku and Kentaro Yamaguchi would co-direct the series at OLM and DongWoo A&E, with Park Chi-man, Nam Sung-min, Choi Hun-cheol, and Shin Gi-cheol as co-chief directors, Gigaemon Ichikawa handling the series' scripts, Yuki Nagano designing the characters from original character concept by Yumi Mashimoto, and music composed by Izumi Mori.
+In January 2024, it was announced that Junichi Fujisaku and Kentarō Yamaguchi would co-direct the series at OLM and DongWoo A&E, with Park Chi-man, Nam Sung-min, Choi Hun-cheol, and Shin Gi-cheol as co-chief directors, Gigaemon Ichikawa handling the series' scripts, Yūki Nagano designing the characters from original character concepts by Yumi Mashimoto, and music composed by Izumi Mori.
 In February of that year, more cast members were announced.
 The series premiered on TV Tokyo on April 7, 2024.

 A second season was announced during the "Pretty Series Crossing Live 2024" event.
 Titled as the Ring Arc (リング編, Ring-hen), it premiered on April 6, 2025.